11 Things You Might Not Know About Jimmy Carter

 1. Jimmy Carter did not grow up in the lap of luxury.

 Born in Plains, Georgia, on October 1, 1924, James Earl Carter’s early years didn’t involve a lot of the rapid technological progressions that were taking place around the country.
 His family relocated to Archery, Georgia—a town that relied chiefly on mule-drawn wagons for transportation—when Carter was 4 years old.
 Indoor plumbing and electricity were rare.
 To pass time, Carter typically listened to entertainment shows on a battery-operated radio with his father.

 2. Jimmy Carter drew criticism for rejecting racist beliefs.

 Unfortunately, Carter found that his liberal views could only take him so far in Georgia.
-When he ran for state governor in 1970, he backed off on many of his previously-publicized views on racial equality, leading some to declare him bigoted.
+When he ran for governor in 1970, he backed off many of his previously publicized views on racial equality, leading some to declare him bigoted.
 Once in office, however, Carter restored many of his endorsements to end segregation.

 3. Jimmy Carter caused quite a story by doing an interview with Playboy.